background-image

 The ski terrain is split evenly between easy, intermediate and advanced, making this an ideal destination for the whole family and all abilities to ski together.
 The lower slopes are perfect for novices with their gentle tree-lined green runs, while from the summit of Outer Limits you’ll find lots of lovely cruisey blues.
 Eagle East and Marmot’s newest terrain addition – Tres Hombres – offer up some exciting single and double black diamond runs, with plenty to challenge experienced skiers and boarders.

-NEW for winter 2023-24 is a new chairlift - the Knob Quad - which will replace the old Knob Chair.
-The new chair takes skiers and boarders up to 8,261ft and will give better access to the new Marmot Cirque terrain, plus better access to Marmot Peak.
+The latest addition to the resort is the Knob Quad - which replaced the old Knob Chair.
+This takes skiers and boarders up to 8,261ft and gives way better access to the Marmot Cirque terrain and Marmot Peak.

 Enjoy the resort